Skip to main content

 Teeth Whitening

-Over time, our teeth are stained by the consumption of coffee, ineffective oral hygiene or even smoking.
-Through the combination of light and gentle heat to activate the whitening gel to minimize teeth sensitivity.
+Over time, our teeth are stained by the consumption of coffee, ineffective oral hygiene, or even smoking.
+Through the combination of light and gentle heat activates the whitening gel to minimize teeth sensitivity.
 With the availability of take-home kits, prolonging the whitening effect to maximize and enhance the treatment benefits has never been easier.

-Veneers are custom-designed and tooth-colored resin or porcelain material that cover the front of your teeth to alter the look of chipped, yellowed and misshaped teeth into the teeth that you desire.
-They provide a natural-looking appearance and are stain resistant (porcelain).
-The color of the veneer will be matching with the adjacent teeth.
+Veneers are custom-designed and tooth-colored resin or porcelain material that covers the front of your teeth to alter the look of chipped, yellowed, and misshapen teeth into the teeth that you desire.
+They provide a natural-looking appearance and are stain-resistant (porcelain).
+The color of the veneer will match the adjacent teeth.
 Gum tissue is likely to tolerate the presence of porcelain quite well.
-Veneer can even mask certain misalignment, unevenness, gaps or discolorations.
+Veneer can even mask certain misalignment, unevenness, gaps, or discolorations.

-Unlike Veneer, crown provides a full coverage of the tooth.
-Being one of the most common dental treatments to restore a tooth to its optimal size and shape.
-A crown is a fixed prosthetic restoration that fixed onto the tooth.
-Its purposes are to fully covers the damaged portion of a tooth, such as cracks and extensive decay.
-After being cemented into its place, a crown protects potential compromised or damaged teeth and preventing cracked teeth from further breaking apart as well as altering the appearance of a misaligned tooth.
+Unlike a Veneer, a crown provides full coverage of the tooth.
+It is one of the most common dental treatments to restore a tooth to its optimal size and shape.
+A crown is a fixed prosthetic restoration that is fixed onto the tooth.
+Its purposes are to fully cover the damaged portion of a tooth, such as cracks and extensive decay.
+After being cemented into its place, a crown protects potentially compromised or damaged teeth and prevents cracked teeth from further breaking apart, as well as altering the appearance of a misaligned tooth.